adam-on-the-internet/dsm-pth/src/assets/dsm_procedural_rules/partial_rules-2020_08_17.md

 # PROCEDURAL RULES OF DES MOINES CITY COUNCIL

+As of amendments made on August 17th, 2020

 ## Part I. General Provision

 ### Rule 1.
 Scope of Rules

-These rules shall govern the conduct of the Council and shall be interpreted to insure fair and open deliberations and decision making.
+These rules shall govern the conduct of the Council and shall be interpreted to ensure fair and open deliberations and decision making.

 ### Rule 2.
 Technical Parliamentary Forms Abolished